austin-rt/brtr/README.md

 brtr is a consumer-to-consumer e-commerce platform with no limits and no vowles!
 Like Craigslist but less murder-y! or Facebook Marketplace but without...
 Facebook.
 You won't even miss all the polarizing political content and misinformation from Russian spies!

 Users can browse as a guest or create an account for the full experience.
-With an account users will be able to list and sell items and buy other users items.
+With an account users can list and sell items or buy other users items.

 A post MVP version sees reviews for both users and items, credit card processing, user and product reviews, and a barter system to trade items instead of using money.